ankorstore/yokai/docs/tutorials/http-application.md

 #### Health check

-Yokai's [fxhealthcheck](../modules/fxhealthcheck.md) module allows the core HTTP server to expose health check endpoints, useful if your application runs on [Kunernetes](https://kubernetes.io/).
+Yokai's [health check](../modules/fxhealthcheck.md) module allows the [core](../modules/fxcore.md) HTTP server to expose health check endpoints, useful if your application runs on [Kubernetes](https://kubernetes.io/).
 It will execute the [registered probes](../modules/fxhealthcheck.md#usage).

-The [fxorm](../modules/fxorm.md#health-check) provides a ready to use [OrmProbe](https://github.com/ankorstore/yokai/blob/main/orm/healthcheck/probe.go), that will `ping` the database connection to check if it's healthy.
+The [ORM](../modules/fxorm.md#health-check) module provides a ready to use [OrmProbe](https://github.com/ankorstore/yokai/blob/main/orm/healthcheck/probe.go), that will `ping` the database connection to check if it's healthy.

-To activate it, you can use the `fxhealthcheck.AsCheckerProbe()` function in `internal/services.go`:
+To register it, you can use the `fxhealthcheck.AsCheckerProbe()` function in `internal/services.go`:

 ```go title="internal/services.go"
 package internal